 Trek Guatemala From Antigua to Lake Atitlan

-An epic journey on foot between two of Guatemala's most iconic places, relaxing at boutique hotels and spectacular camping spots throughout
+An epic journey on foot between two of Guatemala's most iconic places, with spectacular camping spots throughout

 What's Included?